-Did you know that there are several jet ski groups/clubs in California who welcome riders?
+Did you know that there are several jet ski groups/clubs in California that welcome riders?
 One of their most popular trips is the Catalina Run which goes around once per month.
 My suggestion would be to jump into one of the local groups and read through the main feed.
-You’ll find these events or at the very least, some people who are keen for a ride anytime of the week or weekend.
+You’ll find these events or at the very least, some people who are keen on a ride any time of the week or weekend.

 Taking Extra Fuel

 It’s unnecessary to take extra gas cans on the back of your jet ski if you’re heading for a trip over to Catalina as there are 2 marina fuel docks on the island.
 Some jet skis can actually do a return trip without refueling.
 However, if you’re heading into windy conditions and have a Sea-Doo Spark then you’ll want to bring some cash to fuel the tank up again, or at least plan this into your itinerary.